fmhy/edit/posts/Retro-Rewind.md

 1. Install the Homebrew Channel using this [guide for Wii](https://wii.hacks.guide/) or this [guide for WiiU](https://youtu.be/w44Iz3HQuIo).
 1. Download [Retro Rewind](https://discord.gg/UxHmgNdPxw) and drag the files to your SD card.
 1. Plug your SD card into your Wii and launch Homebrew.
-1. You can launch Retro Rewind from here, but follow the steps below get get a Wii system channel.
+1. You can launch Retro Rewind from here, but follow the steps below get get a Wii system channel / updater.
 1. Launch YAWM Modmii in Homebrew, select your SD card, and install the RetroRewind.wad for the console you're on.
 Thats it, you now have a Retro Rewind system channel and updater.
 If the channel updater wont work just download the files manually and replace them in your SD.

 **[Video Guide](https://youtu.be/qH4ou21r8ic)**